NullaDev/WebGL-STG-Engine/src/stg/README.md

     - `LineCurve`: Curve as a collection of connected points
   - `ShapeLine`: Line denoted by 2 endpoints and radius
 - `ShapedSprite`: A shape template connected with a sprite
+  - Defines relative size of sprite and shape
   - Properties: `shape`, `sprite`, `renderType`
   - `SSPoint`: shape is a `ShapePoint`, single sprite
   - `SSCurve`: shape is a `ShapeCurve`